What is EPC in 5G core?

 Benefits and Advancements:

-• The 5G Core introduces enhanced capabilities such as ultra-reliable low latency, massive machine-type communication, and enhanced mobile broadband, catering to a wide range of use cases and services.
+• The 5g core introduces enhanced capabilities such as ultra-relicable low latency, massive machine-type communication, and enhanced mobile broadband, catering to a wide rage of uses and services.

 • Dynamic Resource Allocation: